jericksen/Capstone/README.md

 ### Model Selection

 With our data conditioned, features engineered for modeling and our class labels encoded, the data was ready for modeling.

-**Model Comparison**

 We began the modeling portion by instantiating the following classifiers for side by side performance evaluation using each model's default hyperparameters:

 - K Nearest Neighbors
 - Decision Trees